1211103293/PF2223T1-Assignment/README.md

 ## User Manual

-Compile the file as instrcuted.
+Compile the file as instrusted.
 After you have opened the main.cpp file on command prompt, the game can be played.

 ## Progress Log